shuvo009/Bulletproof-Node.js-Architecture/README.md

 ```
 npm run start:watch
 ```
-Open http://localhost:3000/doc and take a look around.
+Open http://localhost:3000/doc and take a look api documentation.

 ## Use Docker
 You can also run this app as a Docker container: